-First, you will get the recipe and, before start cooking, you will read it, see if you have all the ingredients, and try to understand how is the process.
+First, you will get the recipe and, before starting to cook, you will read it, see if you have all the ingredients, and try to understand how the process.

 When you’re cooking, you are thinking about it before you can start: you think about the ingredients and how you will start the process.
 So you create a plan.

-The start point when you test something it’s not about the action, it’s about to understand what you will do.
-When you are reading the recipe your reading a requirement and if it’s not understandable, you will try to add a sharing understanding double-check the recipe or even talk with someone to get more clarification.
+The starting point when you test something it’ is not about the action, it’s about understanding what you will do.
+When you are reading the recipe you are reading a requirement and if it’s not understandable, you will try to add a sharing understanding double-check the recipe or even talk with someone to get more clarification.